Whitney Johns Sports Dark Red Bikini For New ‘Slider’ Workout On A Balcony

 Whitney Johns added a hot new video page on her Instagram page on Sunday and fans are loving it.

 In the shared clip, the brunette beauty rocked a dark red bikini that showed off her sculpted abs, arms, and legs.
-She started the video, emerging through a sliding door and stepping onto a balcony while raving around two sliders.
-These were white and black disks that she used during the workout.
+Whitney emerged through a sliding door at the beginning of the video and stepped onto a balcony while waving around two sliders.
+These were small white and black disks that she used during the workout.

 Whitney placed one of the disks beneath under her right foot and slid it behind her while bending her opposite knee.
 Then she slid the same foot out to one side.